Lycaste Orchid Facts

 Lycaste Orchid Distribution, Habitat, and Ecology

-Most notably, all known natural varieties of the rather stunning Lycaste Orchid evolved as endemic to the same part of the world.
-As a result, all remain native to the forest regions of Central America and South America.
+All known natural varieties of the stunning Lycaste Orchid share another common statistic.
+That’s the fact that they all evolved as endemic to the same part of the world.
+All of them evolved as mainly native to the dense forest regions of Central America and South America.

-In fact, the various varieties grow in the wild through an extensive territorial range.
-Moat notably, this extends from Brazil all the way to Mexico.
-But, it occurs most commonly in warm, moist, tropical climates.
+The members of this genus grow in the wild throughout an extensive territorial range.
+Most notably, this extends from the country of Brazil, and to portions of Mexico, in North America.
+But, the plants also occur most commonly in warm, moist, tropical climates.

-Within the genus, the Lycaste Orchid also splits into two main groups.
-However, this trait remains rather common among plants.
-These particular groups consist of the Deciduosae and Macrophyllae.
+Furthermore, within the impressive genus, the Lycaste Orchid also does something else of interest to those who study it.
+That’s because the fabulous plants further split into two main groups.
+However, this trait remains somewhat common among plants.